learnbyexample/100_page_python_intro/100_page_python_intro.md

 [3, 'apple', 100.23, 'fig']
 ```

-On the other hand, if the `list` has mutable objects, using slice notation won't stop the copy from modifying the original.
+On the other hand, if the sequence has mutable objects, a shallow copy made using slicing notation won't stop the copy from modifying the original.

 ```ruby
 >>> nums_2d = [[1, 3, 2, 10], [1.2, -0.2, 0, 2], [100, 200]]